“If there were one more thing I could do, it would be to go on safari once again. Karen Blixen (Danish Author of "Out of Africa")

 Prices have been slashed to attract more locals and you can see their current specials here.
 Rates cover accommodation, all meals, local beverages and two game drives daily.

 Safari Plains’ proximity to Johannesburg is a huge plus, especially for weary Joburgers who need to nourish their souls.
+This makes it a great weekend getaway near Gauteng.
 The lodge is also perfect for corporate getaways and intimate weddings.

 See some highlights of our stay here: